hppr-dev/bash-task-master/README.md

 Each tasks file should include it's UUID (AKA name) in the LOCAL_TASKS_UUID variable at the top of every tasks file.
 Using `task init --name UUID` will set this up correctly.
-If left unspecified, the UUID will be generated based on the number of locations in the locations.vars file.
+If left unspecified, the UUID will default to the directory name (i.e. /home/me/proj would default to proj).
 This value is used to specify where to place state variables.

 Modules